eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 	- These characteristics are used to specify the dimensions of MOSFET devices in schematics [Weste2011, from Chapter 1 Introduction: \S1.9 Circuit Design, pp. 43] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] and transistor-level SPICE netlists [Weste2011, from Chapter 15 Testing, Debugging, and Verification: \S15.9 Pitfalls and Fallacies, pp. 691], which can be extracted from schematics of transistor-level circuit designs [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] or layout designs of integrated circuits [Weste2011, from Chapter 3 CMOS Processing Technology: \S3.5 Technology-Related CAD Issues: \S3.5.2 Circuit Extraction, pp. 133] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial: \S8.2.4 Subcircuits and Measurement, pp. 295]
 		* "Circuits [are] represented as schematic[s] [or] netlist[s]" [Weste2011, from Chapter 1 Introduction: \S1.9 Circuit Design, pp. 42]
 		* schematic entry [Brodersen1992, from Chapter 4, pp. 35-44] [Jansen2003, from Chapter 3, pp. 52-83] (***Add more references for the term, "schematic entry" or "schematic capture", rather than just "schematics"!!!***)
+	- Additional characteristics/parameters of bulk MOSFET devices are:
+		* area and perimeter for the diffusion regions for the source and drain of the MOSFET devices [Sutherland1999, from Chapter 5 Calibrating the Model: \S5.2 Designing test circuits: \S5.2.3 Parasitic capacitance, pp. 87]
+			+ AS, area of the source diffusion region of the MOSFET device
+			+ AD, area of the drain diffusion region of the MOSFET device
+			+ PS, perimeter of the source diffusion region of the MOSFET device
+			+ PD, perimeter of the drain diffusion region of the MOSFET device

+Weste2011
+length
+pp. 45